scottgriv/PRG-Personal-Repository-Guidelines/_site/guidelines/brand_guidelines.md

     - I usually name my demo `demo_1.png, demo_2.png, demo_1.gif, etc.` and place it in the `docs/images/demo` folder.
     - I also usually place these on the top of my `README` file and hyperlink it to the product demo.

+## Images & Assets

+- Include repo images and GIFs in a `docs/images` folder.
+- Include repo videos in a `docs/videos` folder.
+- Add important documents to the `docs` folder.
+- Add more folders as needed.

+> [!TIP]
+> Append `#gh-dark-mode-only` or `#gh-light-mode-only` to the end of the image URL to only show the image in dark or light mode respectively.
+Be sure to have both a dark and light version of the image when necessary.
+More on this (shameless plug) [here](https://github.com/scottgriv/markdown-demo#images).

 ## Closing

 - Export all of your designs as SVGs and PNGs where applicable.
-- If you're using Sketch, I would suggest making a page called `Designs` and naming each artboard with the following naming convention (or frames using Figma):
+- If you're using Sketch, I would suggest making a page called `Designs` and naming each Art Board with the following naming convention (or frames using Figma):
     - `icon`
     - `banner_small`
     - `banner_large`